gary-crowe/bingo/README.md

 The communication messaging between nodes will use Googles RPC (see: https://grpc.io/docs/what-is-grpc/introduction/) and is based on this as a starting point: https://realpython.com/python-microservices-grpc/

-My initial thoughts after starting this project are:
-1. My python skills are non existent :-(
-2. Designing for micro-services and communication is not easy.
-3. Im not a programmer lol.

 # Bingo card generation
 The bingo card generation is tricky. we will be using a standard English bingo card (for now) that has the following constraints: